-Integrating critical thinking, design, and social responsibility, students will develop an understanding of the skills and knowledge required in architecture.
-Through research, sketching, drafting, and constructing models, students will explore the architectural design process from the conceptualization of an idea to the building of a finished product.
+Integrating critical thinking, design, technology, and social responsibility, students will develop an understanding of the skills and knowledge required in architecture.
+Through hands-on research, drawing, and modeling, students will explore the architectural design process from the conceptualization of an idea to the building of a finished product.
 Students will be introduced to analog and digital techniques for designing forms and representing architectural ideas at multiple scales.

 This hands-on, project-based course will ask students to identify ways to improve their world and to build marketable design solutions or services.
 By creating a product and developing a business and marketing plan, students will learn how entrepreneurs transform an idea into a business.

 Drawn To Paint